LaunchCodeEducation/linux/content/git/walkthrough/git-branching/creating-branches/index.md

 ![git-branch-command](pictures/git-branch-command.png?classes=border)

 Run the command `git branch`.

+{{% notice note %}}
-This will show you the current branch you are working on in addition to any other local branches you have.
+Running the `git branch` command without an option will show you the current branch you are working on in addition to any other local branches you have.
+{{% /notice %}}

 {{% notice green "Bonus" "rocket" %}}
 If you would like to view all local branches in addition to any remote branches you can add the -a tag at the end of your command: `git branch -a`.
 Try it out!